mmettler21/political_analysis/README.md

 ## Washington Post

 The last step of the sentiment analysis is to try to replicate the findings on another journal, here the Washington Post we know that it’s left oriented ([Washington Post](https://www.allsides.com/news-source/washington-post-media-bias) ).
 Of all the differences found before, two of the tests on this third media company are presented here: the NLTK negative sentiment year by year calculation, and the text2emotion by subject.
-The first one (first plot below) seems to be inconclusive: it was expected that the Washington Post would be closer to the NY times than Foxnews, but that is not the case here.
+The first one (first plot below) seems to be inconclusive: it was expected that the Washington Post would be closer to the NY times than Fox News, but that is not the case here.
 This could be explained by the fact that each newspaper has its own way of choosing their quotations and therefore each newspaper is unique and not comparable. <br>
 On the other hand, the second test (second plot below) seems to be more robust and closer to what we expected.
 In fact, the immigration, terrorism and racism subjects from the Washington Post are closer to the New York Times than for Fox News.
 Note that in the first part of the sentiment analysis, these subjects had also the biggest differences between the two initial journals.